fiixlabs/node-JS-meter-reading-handler/README.md

 ### 10.9 config.txt ###

-The "[config.txt][8data]" file is an example for using both the optional setting "8: Set Default ID" (see section 6.2) and the "allSensors.py" example external script.
+The "[config.txt][config]" file is an example for using both the optional setting "8: Set Default ID" (see section 6.2) and the "allSensors.py" example external script.
 The URL and keys given are placeholders, and are not real.
 Only the API URL resembles a legitimate value for the setting.